 4. Place The Important Words At the Beginning

 Your subject line’s keywords must be placed in the first 3 or 4 words.
-With an opening rate of currently around 50% on mobile devices, this will make sure that you to adapt according to the device and display.
+With an opening rate of emails on mobile devices currently around 50%, this will make sure that you to adapt according to the device and display.

 Because email clients on mobiles leave little space for subject lines, it displays only half of a desktop device!

 That’s why it’s important to place essential information at the beginning so that most of your recipients can extract the main information you want to communicate.
-This way you’ll maximize your open rate.
+This way you’ll maximize your opening rate.

 5. Personalize The Right Way